zeyadtarek17/FinalProject-17-CrepeStrips/README.md

 **LeftOverPal** is a distributed microservices-based system designed to connect users with restaurants offering surplus meals at discounted prices.
 The platform promotes sustainability by reducing daily food waste while providing users access to affordable, end-of-day meals.

 This project is developed by 15 students from the German University in Cairo as part of the **Architecture of Massively Scalable Applications – Spring 2025** course.
-The system features modular services for user management, restaurant operations, food item handling, order processing, and administrative control — each implemented as an independent microservice.
+The system features modular services for user management, restaurant operations, food item handling, order processing, and administrative control, each implemented as an independent microservice.

 ---